 If ethanol is used as an antidote, the recommended target serum concentration is 100-150 mg/dL.
 Because ethanol inhibits gluconeogenesis, hypoglycemia is common in patients on an ethanol infusion.[29]
 Hypoglycemia is particularly prevalent in pediatric patients on such drips.
 Thus, serum glucose levels must be checked frequently, at least every 2 hours.
 In addition, because it is difficult to attain a steady serum concentration of ethanol, the ethanol level also must be checked frequently, and titrations made.

 A 5% or 10% ethanol solution can be made in the pharmacy.
-If giving ethanol, administer a loading dose of 600 mg/kg, followed by a drip of 66-154 mg/kg/h, with chronic alcoholics requiring doses at the higher end of the scale.
+If giving ethanol, administer a loading dose of 600 mg/kg, followed by a drip of 66-154 mg/kg/h, with patients who have alcohol use disorder requiring doses at the higher end of the scale.
 Ethanol can be given either intravenously or orally.

 Ethanol infusions are not only labor intensive, but once the costs of the frequent blood glucose and serum ethanol level assays are accounted for, ethanol antidotal therapy is frequently more expensive than fomepizole.
 Ethanol has also been associated with more frequent adverse reactions than fomepizole.[30]
 Thus, because of the lower overall cost and the ease of administration and safety considerations, fomepizole has become the preferred antidote for methanol or ethylene glycol poisoning.[31]